Planning on traveling in Greece? Welcome to the blog post that will make your life easier!

 The ETIAS – or rather the “European Travel Information and Authorization System” – is a new system put into place to help the EU keep track of visitors from visa-free countries.

 Who Will Need An ETIAS to enter Greece?

 Anyone from a non-Schengen country or a visa-free country.
 These are the people who do not need to apply for a visa to enter the Schengen Zone.

 These “visa-free travelers” will need an ETIAS travel authorization to be allowed in.
 This includes travelers from over 60 countries, like Americans, Australians, Canadians, as well as travelers from the UK.

-So before you start pre-booking those Greek ferry tickets or daydreaming about laying on one of the best beaches in Naxos, make sure you get an ETIAS.
+So before you start pre-booking those Greek ferry tickets or daydreaming about laying on one of the best beaches of Europe, make sure you get an ETIAS.